Curriculum 1: Systems Engineering, telecommunications and HW/SW platforms

 - High throughput and low latency communications across heterogeneous fixed-wireless access infrastructures;

 - Network management for advanced services in broadband infrastructures for the future Internet;

 - Cross-layer protocol design for wireless sensor networks (WSN) and mobile ad-hoc networks (MANETS);

-- Interference modelling, radio resource management and optimization in heterogenous and cognitive wireless networks, that include LTE and beyond;
+- Interference modelling, radio resource management and optimization in heterogeneous and cognitive wireless networks, that include LTE and beyond;

 - Distributed algorithms for localization techniques that rely on fusion of heterogeneous sensing elements;